edgexfoundry/edgex-docs/docs_src/microservices/device/DeviceService.md

 Each device service in EdgeX is an independent micro service.
 Devices services are typically created using a [device service SDK](./sdk/Ch-DeviceSDK.md).
 The SDK is really just a library that provides common scaffolding code and convenience methods that are needed by all device services.
 While not required, the EdgeX community use the SDKs as the basis for the all device services the community provides.
 The SDKs make it easier to create device service by allowing a developer to focus on device specific communications, features, etc. versus having to code a lot of EdgeX service boilerplate code.
 Using the SDKs also helps to ensure the device services adhere to rules required of the device services.

 Unless you need to create a new device service or modify an existing device service, you may not ever have to go under the covers, so to speak, to understand how a device service works.
 However, having some general understanding of what a device service does and how it does it can be helpful in customization, setting configuration and diagnosing problems.

+## Publish to MessageBus

+Device services now have the capability to publish Events directly to the EdgeX MessageBus, rather than POST the Events to Core Data via REST.
+This capability is controlled by the `Device.UseMessageBus` configuration property (see below), which is set to `true` by default.
+Core Data is configured by default to subscribe to the EdgeX MessageBus to receive and persist the Events.
+Application services, as in EdgeX 1.x, subscribe to the EdgeX MessageBus to receive and process the Events.

+!!! edgey "Edgex 3.0"
+    Upon successful PUT command, Device services will also publish an Event with the updated Resource value(s) to the EdgeX MessageBus as long as the Resource(s) are not write-only.